aasthasaxena217/aasthasaxena217/README.md

 - 👯 I’m looking to collaborate on  Python, Django
 - 🤔 I’m looking for help with Web Development
 - 💬 Ask me about C++, Python and Web Development
-- 📫 How to reach me: https://twitter.com/_AasthaSaxena and LinkedIn https://www.linkedin.com/in/aastha2/
+- 📫 How to reach me: Instagram: https://www.instagram.com/csindepth/ LinkedIn https://www.linkedin.com/in/aastha2/
 - 😄 Pronouns: She,her
 - ⚡ Fun fact: In spare time I used to dance and listen Music